mjolewis/Car-Rental-Service/README.md

 A Composite structure capable of recursively holding individual store locations and the cars managed by each location.

 ***CarTypes***\
 A set of predefined car type constants.
-These car types are used by the concrete leaf nodes within the rental portfolio.
 These cars are the leaf nodes within the Composite pattern.

 ***Sedan***\
 Data model for the Sedan car type.
 Sedan's are leaf nodes within the car rental portfolio.
 The concrete factories